Tyscauri/thesis/README.md

-# thesis
+# Thesis
-Permanent repository for the masterthesis "How Distributed Ledger Technology Facilitates The Establishment Of A Circular Economy"
+This is the permanent repository for the masterthesis "How Distributed Ledger Technology Facilitates The Establishment Of A Circular Economy"

 ## Scope:
 Most of the repository contains required software from the Iota repository https://github.com/iotaledger/wasp - "develop" branch
 My own work consists of
 thesis/wasp/contracts/wasm/circularity_artifact/schema.yaml
 thesis/wasp/contracts/wasm/circularity_artifact/src/circularity_artifact.rs
 thesis/wasp/contracts/wasm/circularity_artifact/test/circularity_artifact_test.go

 compiling to the files
 thesis/wasp/contracts/wasm/circularity_artifact/pkg

 The Iota Schema Tool supported the development of the artifact.
-Further information regarding the schema tool could be found under https://wiki.iota.org/smart-contracts/guide/schema/usage
+Further information regarding the schema tool can be found under https://wiki.iota.org/smart-contracts/guide/schema/usage

 ## Artifact deployment:
 ### Requirements: